Strategy and tactics of guerrilla warfare: Guerrilla initiative and combat intensity

 Able to choose the time and place to strike, guerrilla fighters will usually possess the tactical initiative and the element of surprise.
 Planning for an operation may take weeks, months or even years, with a constant series of cancellations and restarts as the situation changes.
 Careful rehearsals and "dry runs" are usually conducted to work out problems and details.
 Many guerrilla strikes are not undertaken unless clear numerical superiority can be achieved in the target area, a pattern typical of VC/NVA and other "Peoples War" operations.
 Individual suicide bomb attacks offer another pattern, typically involving only the individual bomber and his support team, but these too are spread or metered out based on prevailing capabilities and political winds.

 Whatever approach is used, the guerrilla holds the initiative and can prolong his survival though varying the intensity of combat.
 This means that attacks are spread out over quite a range of time, from weeks to years.
 During the interim periods, the guerrilla can rebuild, resupply and plan.
 In the Vietnam War, most communist units (including mobile NVA regulars using guerrilla tactics) spent only a limited number of days a year fighting.
 While they might be forced into an unwanted battle by an enemy sweep, most of the time was spent in training, intelligence gathering, political and civic infiltration, propaganda indoctrination, construction of fortifications, or stocking supply caches.
 The large numbers of such groups striking at different times however, gave the war its "around the clock" quality.

 Other aspects

+Agitation

+Often grouped together with propaganda as agitprop, agitation is the use of agitators to stir up discontent both real and imagined with the regime and to propose a course of action to right these perceived wrongs.
+The traditional targets of agitators have been the shop floor, students' unions and the junior officer's mess halls of the military.